Albermonte/nimiq-shortener/README.md

 Tools Using :

+- Jsonstore.io
+- HTML
-- jsonstore.io
+- JavaScript
-- html
+- Socket.io
-- javascript
+- Now.sh

 No Need Of Database !